waitinfuture/emapreduce/intl.en-US/User Guide/Open source components/Presto/Common functions and operators.md

         Returns the largest of the provided values.

-        Example:`GREATEST(1, 2)`
+        For example, `GREATEST(1, 2)`.

     -   LEAST

         Returns the smallest of the provided values.

-        Example: `LEAST(1, 2)`
+        For example, `LEAST(1, 2)`.

 -   Quantified comparison predicates

     Presto also provides several quantified comparison predicates to enhance the comparison expressions.
-The usage is as follows:
+These are used as follows:

     ```
     <EXPRESSION> <OPERATOR> <QUANTIFIER> (<SUBQUERY>)